About Nick Jantz

 In college I took a marketing research class and first learned about big data.
 I read an excerpt from the Charles Duhigg book ‘The Power of Habit’ that talked about how Target uses big data to identify major life events in consumers lives and send them highly targeted ads.
 I was instantly hooked.
 After reading the rest of the book on my own I set off to learn big data.
 I have since learned how to prepare and manipulate data in Excel and R. This site is a place for me to show off some of the work I do, both in the simple display of data visualization as well as posting actually blogs discussing any findings or conclusions I may have.

-I currently work as a marketing manager for a software company in Deerfield, IL and live in the city of Chicago.
+I currently live in the city of Chicago.
 In my free time I like swimming, biking and running or paddleboarding with my dog, Clancy.
-For freelance work or general consulting inquiries I can be contacted via email at email@example.com.
+For freelance work or general consulting inquiries I can be contacted via email at firstname.lastname@example.org.
 You can also view my resume here.

 About this Blog